zippynk/ripoffbot/Readme.md

 `@mailhelp` displays a message similar to this guide, but tailored to IRC users.
 Not available in classic mode.

+# Tools

+To see all messages currently stored in the ripoffbot database, run `tools/printDatabase.py`.

+To recover a database with a developer tag on it, run `tools/recoverDeveloperVersion.py`.

 # Database

 Ripoffbot stores messages in a file titled `.ripoffbot_database.p` in the home directory of the account that runs it.

+Information about how this database works can be found in docs/databaseFormat.txt.

 # License